Meqn/gulp-env-loader/README.md

 ```
 Creates a through2 stream for replacing environment variables in file contents.

-- `isVar`: Replaces environment variables with their corresponding string representations.
+- `isVar`: Replaces environment variables with their corresponding string representations (Single quotation marks).
 Default is `true`.